 A diminutive Portuguese powerhouse whose relentless front-running style made her the first woman to conquer the Olympic, World, and European marathon crowns simultaneously.

-Rosa Mota didn't just run marathons; she attacked them with a ferocious, wire-thin intensity from the starting gun.
-Standing just over five feet tall, the Portuguese runner became famous for her tactic of surging to the front and daring the field to catch her, a display of pure psychological and physical fortitude.
+Rosa Mota won Portugal's first Olympic gold medal by a woman at the 1988 Seoul Olympics with a decisive breakaway.
+Standing just over five feet tall, she attacked marathons by surging to the front and daring the field to catch her.
 Her breakthrough gold at the 1987 World Championships announced her as a force, a title she defended in 1991.
-The pinnacle came at the 1988 Seoul Olympics, where her decisive breakaway secured Portugal's first Olympic gold medal won by a woman.
-Mota's dominance in the late 1980s was absolute, holding the Olympic, World, and European titles at once—a feat of endurance royalty that cemented her as one of the greatest distance runners ever.
+She held the Olympic, World, and European titles at once, a feat of endurance royalty that placed her among the greatest distance runners ever.

 1946–1964